omar-thompson/3806ICT_Final_Assignment/readme.md

 4. Run the update_grid node: `rosrun assignment_3 update_grid` in a new terminal window.
 5. Run the search_rescue node: `rosrun assignment_3 search_rescue`

-With the implementation of the new decsion making structure the program is nor more reusable, provides modularity, introduces deliberative reasoning that is goal focussed.
+With the implementation of the new decsion making structure the program is more reusable, provides modularity, introduces deliberative reasoning that is goal focussed.

 **Please note that the project depends on the direct path to the PAT installation.
 Currently, it is set to `/Desktop/MONO-PAT-v3.6.0/PAT3.Console.exe`.
 If this path is incorrect, either relocate PAT to the expected path, or change `PAT_EXE_DIR` in the program to the correct path.
 This `#define` is located in `search_rescue.cpp` on line 29**